facebookresearch/CParser/README.md

 similar to those returned by the declaration iterator.

-The macro definition table contains the definition of the preprocessor macro.
+The macro definition table contains the definition of the preprocessor macros.
-See the preprocessor documentation for details.
+See the documentation of function `macroToString` for details.

 Example